Netflix/falcor/documentation/router.md

 ![Falcor End to End](../falcor-end-to-end.png)

 A Router works by matching requested paths against a "virtual" JSON Graph object.
 The JSON Graph object is referred to as "virtual", because the object rarely exists anywhere - in memory or on disk.
 Instead when paths are requested from the Router, the Router typically creates the necessary subsets of the JSON Graph on-demand by retrieving the necessary data from persistent data stores.
 Once the newly-created subset of the JSON Graph has been delivered to the caller, the Router frees the memory.
-This allows the Application Server running the Router to remain stateless, and keep the application’s data in one or more persistent data stores.
+This allows the Application Server running the Router to remain stateless, and keep the application's data in one or more persistent data stores.

 In order to create the requested subset of the JSON Graph object, the Router matches the requested paths against a series of Routes.
 A Route is an object with a pattern that can match a set of paths, and is responsible for creating the subset of the JSON Graph object which contains the data requested by those paths.
 Typically Routes build a subset of the JSON Graph object on-demand by retrieving the data from persistent data stores or web services.
 The Route transforms the data retrieved from the data sources into the the schema of the JSON Graph, and delivers it to the Router.
 Once the Router receives the JSON Graph subset from the Route, it evaluates the paths against the JSON Graph subset using the (Path Evaluation) algorithm.
 If the router encounters References in the JSON Graph, it may optimize the requested paths, and recursively evaluate them against the Routes.
-The Router’s final output is the subset of virtual JSON Graph that combines all the responses produced by the evaluated the requested paths against the Routes.
+The Router's final output is the subset of virtual JSON Graph that combines all the responses produced by the evaluated the requested paths against the Routes.

 ## Application Servers for REST services